-Web scraping is a process of collecting data from the Internet for price aggregation, market research, lead generation, etc. But web scraping is mainly done by major programming languages like Python, Nodejs, or PHP due to this many non-coders found it very difficult to collect data from the internet.
-They have to hire a developer to complete small data extraction tasks.
+Web scraping is collecting data from the Internet for price aggregation, market research, lead generation, etc. However, web scraping is mainly done by major programming languages like Python, Nodejs, or PHP, and because of this, many non-coders find it very difficult to collect data from the Internet.
+They have to hire a developer to complete even small data extraction tasks.

 Google Sheets Functions

-It is better to discuss the capabilities of Google Sheets before scraping a live website.
-It offers three functions as explained above.
+It is better to discuss Google Sheets’ capabilities before scraping a live website.
+As explained above, it offers three functions.
 Let’s discuss those functions in a little detail.

 IMPORTHTML– This function provides you with the capability to import a structured list or a table from a website directly into the sheet.
 Isn’t that great?

-– This function can help you extract text/values or specific data elements from structured HTML or XML. =IMPORTXML(url, xpath_query)
+IMPORTXML– This function can help you extract text/values or specific data elements from structured HTML or XML.

 This section will be divided into two parts.
 In the first part, we will use IMPORTXML for scraping, and in the next section, we will use IMPORTHTML for the same.